NIH-CARD/Long-read-sequencing-README/guppy_scripts/README.md

 $ nvidia-smi

 Enable persistent Mode (by default it is disabled):

 $ sudo nvidia-smi -i 0 -pm ENABLED

 enable MIG Mode:

 $ sudo nvidia-smi -i 0 -mig ENABLED (this should generate message saying “MIG mode enable is pending”)

 Now restart VM to make sure that MIG mode is enabled

 $ sudo reboot

-click "retry" a few times
+click "retry" a few times and VM will start again

 Enable persistent mode again (it is always disable at every restart of VM):

 $ sudo nvidia-smi -i 0 -pm ENABLED

 Check that MIGs are created and everything is on:

 $ nvidia-smi (this should show both persistent and mig mode enables)

 ### Step 4: Now create two MIG instances on GPU (for different options please above weblink):